bloomberg/blazingmq/src/applications/bmqstoragetool/README.md

           specify if you need message payload
        --dump-limit           <dump limit>
           limit of payload output (default: 1024)
-       --summary
+       --min-records-per-queue
+         min number of records per queue for detailed info to be displayed --summary
           summary of all matching messages (number of outstanding messages and other statistics)